MortenHarding/docker-mvs38j/README.md

 ## Connect to MVS in the container using the included c3270

-* Run the following command to access MVS using the included c3270 emulator.
+* Run the following command to access MVS using the included c3270 emulator. [c3270 How to...](./VM370.md#c3270-basic-commands)

 ```sh
 docker exec -it ce ./tn3270